Access your online account from any web browser.

 Clients are reminded that they are liable for any breaches of the WASPA Code of Conduct that applies to their messaging.
 WASPA does impose fines and/or sanctions for any breaches of the WASPA Code of Conduct.
 Client liability for WASPA fines and/or sanction is set out in BulkSMS’s Terms and Conditions of service.

-This manual process will be undertaken until the BulkSMS DNC API call system is completed.
-This automated system is currently in development and due for release in December 2020.
-This API call system uses the WASPA DNC API and will automate the checking, blocking of registered numbers, and unblocking of de-registered numbers.
-This new system will apply a “block by default” strategy.
-Number blocks are implemented if a recipient number on their database is registered to the WASPA DNC List.
-However, where a client specifies that they do not send direct marketing messages then number blocks will not apply to numbers registered on the WASPA DNC List.
+BulkSMS has developed an automated system to manage the look-up of numbers on the WASPA DNC, which was released in December 2020.
+This process links the WASPA DNC API to our systems and automates the checking, blocking and unblocking of registered and de-registered numbers.
+This updated system applies a “block-by-default” approach, where numbers blocks are implemented if a recipient number on their database is registered to the WASPA DNC List.
+If you would like to specify that you do not send direct marketing messages (i.e. you send transactional and commercial messages) then we have an online facility to indicate that this is the case.
+This will ensure that number blocks will not apply to mobile numbers in your contact database even though a number may be registered on the WASPA DNC List.

 The WASPA DNC List applies to any direct marketing messages sent to MSISDNs by offering consumers a mechanism to not be contacted for direct marketing purposes.
 Consumers have the right to restrict unwanted direct marketing in South African law.